 Which fonts can I use in my emails?

 HTML email supports two types of fonts: system fonts that will display correctly for most recipients and web fonts that are provided through services like Google Fonts.
-Nutshell Marketing provides you with some great options of both.
+Nutshell Campaigns provides you with some great options of both.

 System fonts are fonts that are already included in most operating systems.
 Since most recipients will already have these fonts installed on their phones or computers, you can expect messages designed with system fonts to appear exactly as you designed them in most email clients.